EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Notation and Definitions

-For every multi-graph instance, we define $q$ as the maximum number of edges between any two adjacent vertices.
-Also, we denote the set of edges between agents $i$ and $j$ by $E(i, j)$.
+We denote the set of edges between agents $i$ and $j$ by $E(i, j)$.
 Note that $E(i, j) = E(j, i)$.
-In this paper, we use the words ``agent" and ``vertex" interchangeably, similarly for ``item" and ``edge".
+Also, we use the words `agent' and `vertex' interchangeably, similarly for `item' and `edge'.

-\begin{definition} (Symmetric Instances) We say a multi-graph instance is symmetric if, for any edge $e \in E(i,j)$, it is identically valued by both $i$ and $j$, i.e., $v_i(g)=v_j(g)$. \end{definition}
+\begin{definition} (Symmetric Instances) We say a multi-graph instance is symmetric if the valuations are additive and for any item $g \in E(i,j)$ with $i,j \in[n]$ is identically valued by both $i$ and $j$, i.e., $v_i(g)=v_j(g)$. \end{definition}

-Let us now define the concept of \emph{orientations} that are a kind of non-wasteful allocations in the context of graph-settings, where an item is allocated to the agent who values it.
-More formally,
+Let us now define the concept of non-wasteful allocations known as \emph{orientations}.

-\begin{definition} ((Partial) Orientation).
+\begin{definition} (Partial) Orientation).
 A partial orientation is a partial allocation where an item $g$ (if allocated) is given to an agent $i$ such that $g$ is incident to $i$ in the given multi-graph.
-This can be represented by directing the edges of the graph towards the vertex receiving the edge. \end{definition}
+This can be represented by directing the (allocated) edges in the graph towards the vertex receiving the edge. \end{definition}

 We use the popular notion of \emph{envy-freeness up to any good ($\efx$)} as a standard fairness notion in our work.
 Let us first define the concept of \emph{strong envy} and some useful constructs related to envy.